Dentures Leesburg

 Are Implant Dentures More Expensive?

-Implant dentures cost more than traditional dentures, but there is good reason for it.
+Implant dentures cost more than traditional dentures, but there is a good reason for this.
 Instead of being supported by the shape and suction of the gums, they are held into place by a series of dental implants that are placed in the jawbone via a surgical procedure.
 This allows for additional benefits, like being more lifelike, having additional stability, and lasting for several decades.

 Does Dental Insurance Cover Dentures?

 Patients can usually expect some level of coverage with most dental insurance plans.
 Many provide up to 50% coverage, but this varies depending on the plan that you have.
-At Downtown Family Dental of Leesburg, we are in-network with Blue Cross/Blue Shield, Delta Dental, and Metlife, but we also welcome out-of-network providers.
+At Downtown Family Dental of Leesburg, we are in-network with Blue Cross/Blue Shield, Delta Dental, and MetLife, but we also welcome out-of-network providers.
 If you have any questions or need help, talk to one of our friendly team members.
+Or to learn exactly how much you can expect your dentures to cost, schedule a consultation with us.
+We’re eager to help you get your smile back!

 Denture FAQs